Skip to content

 Practice, practice, practice before completing the assessment!
 Speak in front of a mirror to yourself, rehearse your answers with a trusted friend or an admissions consultant.
 You need to come across as professional, confident, and enthusiastic.
 This component is an important method for assessing candidates and it will formulate the admissions committee’s first impression of you.
 Make sure to take it seriously and do not leave your preparations to the last minute.

 Rona Aydin is a graduate of Oxford Said’s MBA program.
 She has in-depth knowledge of Oxford Said and she has helped many clients to successfully prepare their business school applications.
-If you would like to know more about my services and how I can help you with your application, please contact Rona at rona@orieladmissions.com.
+Contact Us today to learn how we can help you prepare your Oxford application!

 Latest Posts